heartandhandstraining/heartandhandstraining.github.io/_posts/2020-07-28-The-Earth-Remains-Forever.md

 categories: [GOD, WEB]
 ---

 This is a start for an svg animation.
 I have forgotten a bit of what I had learned when I was working on such projects several months ago, so it will take me a bit to get things the way I want.
-I also see the dategories for my posts are not appearing as I would like, so that is another thing to get done....
+I also see the categories for my posts are not appearing as I would like, so that is another thing to get done....

 {::nomarkdown}
 <?xml version="1.0" encoding="UTF-8"?>